ondrolexa/pypsbuilder/docs/tutorial.rst

-like calcmode must be 1, setexcess keyword have to be present to skip question, calctatp have to be ask etc. If you are nor sure, what scripts should be set on and off, you can download sample working directory or download preferences and user files from Richard's White `Dataset 6 webpage <http://www.metamorph.geo.uni-mainz.de/thermocalc/dataset6/index.html>`_.
+like calcmode must be 1, setexcess keyword have to be present to skip question, calctatp have to be ask etc. If you are nor sure, what scripts should be set on and off, you can download sample working directory or download preferences and user files from Richard's White `Dataset 6 web page <http://www.metamorph.geo.uni-mainz.de/thermocalc/dataset6/index.html>`_.

 New project
 -----------

-When you create new project (File->New projext), you have to select prepared working directory.
+When you create new project (File->New project), you have to select prepared working directory.
-PyPSbuilder automatically execute THERMOCALC, check settings in your scriptfile and initialize project.
+PyPSbuilder automatically execute THERMOCALC, check settings in your script file and initialize project.
 Available phases are automatically loaded and default P-T range is set.

 .. image:: images/psbuilder_init.png